-More information about how to find us, is available on the last page of this booklet, and by going to our website www.sightfoundationtheatre/ findus or by using the below QR code:
+More information about how

+to find us, is available on the

+last page of this booklet, and

+by going to our website www.

+sightfoundationtheatre.org.au/
-When you arrive, our reception team will finalise any outstanding paperwork with you.
-4

-Our nursing team will take you through to the admission area and prepare you for your surgery.
+- When you arrive, our reception team will finalise any outstanding paperwork with you. - Our nursing team will take you through to the admission area and prepare you for your surgery. - Our staff will frequently confirm your name and date of birth with you.
+These are patient

-Our staff will frequently confirm your name and date of birth with you.
-These are patient identification questions, that we use to ensure that we are always talking to the correct patient.
-We realise it can seem repetitive, but it is important for your safety that we do this.

-The Anaesthetist will see you before your operation.
+- identification questions, that we use to ensure that we are always talking to the correct patient.
+We realise it can seem repetitive, but it is important for your safety that we do this. - The Anaesthetist will see you before your surgery.
 You will have the opportunity to ask them any questions you have.
-There is more detailed information about anaesthesia on page seven.

-After your operation, we will have food and drinks available.
+There is more detailed information about anaesthesia on page seven. - After your surgery, we will have food and drinks available.
 If you have any dietary restrictions, please note them on your admission form.

-Our patients range in age from 18 to 100.
-Every patient, regardless of their age needs a support person on the day of their eye surgery.
+You are welcome to bring a snack that meets any dietary restrictions you may have. - Our patients range in age from 18 to 100.
+Every patient, regardless of their age, needs a support person on the day of their eye surgery.